 During the procedure, air is used to inflate your stomach and bowel so your doctor has better visualization of the operating field.
 The air may cause some bloating or gas.
-You may have a sore throat for a few days due to the insertion of the tubes.
+You may also experience a sense of a sore throat for a few days after the procedure.

 Learn more about the treatments we offer at MedStar Georgetown Pancreatic Diseases Program: